-The Center for Entrepreneurship is the touchstone for all aspects of entrepreneurship that affect our constituents.
+The Center for Entrepreneurship and New Business Design is the touchstone for all aspects of entrepreneurship that affect our constituents.
 Representations of the center’s efforts include the annual Spirit of Enterprise Awards.

 The Center for Environmental Economics and Sustainability Policy recognizes that all economic behavior takes place within an environmental system, and therefore develops principles for environmental and resource economics that can help guide sustainability policy.

 The Center for Responsible Investing is a pioneering initiative designed to meet the need for independent inquiry and innovative conversations in the field of responsible investing.
 The Center drives crucial conversations on responsible investing by providing support for rigorous study and a platform for the broad-ranging dissemination of pragmatic research.

 The Center for Real Estate Theory and Practice provides valuable and timely residential and commercial market information for realtors, developers, home owners, and news media, helping stakeholders understand market complexities and make better policy and business decisions.